There is no one size fits all framework for a just transition.

-A just transition lens can unlock progress on cross-cutting socio-economic challenges by ensuring a holistic approach which includes inclusive dialogue on the co-benefits and trade off associated with tackling climate change.
+A just transition lens can unlock progress on cross-cutting socioeconomic challenges by ensuring a holistic approach which includes inclusive dialogue on the co-benefits and trade-offs associated with tackling climate change.

 There is no one size fits all framework for a just transition, as countries across the world have their own unique contexts, sectors, and cultures.
 However, through collaboration, commonalities can be found through similar challenges and opportunities.
 Together we can develop a clearer picture of what just transitions can look like, and importantly, how a just, inclusive approach can accelerate climate action.